digital-asset/daml/docs/source/daml/reference/interfaces.rst

    build-options: [--target=1.dev]

-To enable dev mode for Canton, follow the instructions in [this documentation](https://www.canton.io/docs/dev/user-manual/usermanual/FAQ.html#how-do-i-enable-unsupported-features) to enable experimental features.
+To enable dev mode for Canton, follow the instructions in :ref:`this documentation <how-do-i-enable-unsupported-features>` to enable experimental features.

 Interface Declaration